Exactly when aren't thestakes high?

 Member, American Bar Association ...

-Alyson represents businesses, organizations, and individuals in commercial litigation in federal and state courts.
-She has successfully pursued relief for her clients in many areas, including commercial contracts, insurance recovery, class actions, business disputes, personal injury, construction defect, voting rights, affirmative action, employment and labor law, and consumer protection.
-In addition to her litigation practice, Alyson advises small business owners on contract and employment issues.
+Alyson represents businesses and individuals in litigation, arbitration, and pre-dispute counseling.
+She has successfully pursued relief for her clients in many areas, including commercial contracts, fiduciary disputes, insurance recovery, business disputes, personal injury, voting rights, affirmative action, employment, and consumer protection.
+Alyson also advises on pre-litigation disputes as well as employment, contract, and risk management issues.
+Represented industries include real estate, benefits administration, lumber retail, identity theft protection, agribusiness, and investment. ...

 Jason counsels clients on a variety of commercial litigation matters.
 Prior to joining Andersen Schwartzman Woodard Brailsford, he was an associate with Modrall, Sperling, Roehl, Harris & Sisk, P.A. in Albuquerque, New Mexico.
 While there, Jason represented national and local clients in a variety of litigated disputes ranging from personal injury and premises liability claims to complex construction and insurance coverage disputes.